virtiserv/rashardmro/_posts/2026-03-10-smartphone_lab.md

 # LoGz

+I tried RoadRadh (Japan) 3do  ... the menu system was much cleaner with the chd vs .iso but the game lagged... the USA version is playable this one was not ani think it's the file packaging

 @blackgirlscode rihanna case on ! @nasa-jpl I have logs from my gaming @libretro [https://lacity.gov/tv](https://lacity.gov/tv)
 <img   alt="image" src="https://github.com/user-attachments/assets/b0b2328f-264e-445b-b50a-3584cda42512" />